 “Try the Jamaican,” he advises, and disappears behind the bar.

 “Not the Trinidadian?”
 I ask when he pops back up on this side, two new daiquiris in his hand.
-Mrs. Caner grabs one immediately, fending off Nicolai’s eager hands and shoving him into the wall in a way that would make a linebacker weep.
+Mrs. Caner grabs one immediately, and, with the skill born of many vicious battles getting on-sale designer purses in the middle of frenzied mobs of other ladies, fends off Nicolai’s eager hands and shoves him into the wall in a way that would make a linebacker weep.
 He looks at me like this is my fault.

 “It’s not a Caroni, so you might feel let down,” Josh opines, handing the second cocktail glass to another customer.
 “It’s Angostura, and you’re a rumdork, so…” He shrugs, and I wince.